MajkutP/UnrealEngine4_TheMist/Readme.txt

-Due to maximum repository size, releases will be published in this repository.
+Due to maximum repository size, game will be published by using release option.